 In the workshop I hold two seemingly conflicting intentions, yet both these intentions work well to hold the time container and to provide a relaxed attitude among the participants.
 One intention is to finish at a reasonable time.
 The second is to relax and act as if I have all the time in the world.
 I do not want the intention to finish at a reasonable time to add pressure to the sessions.
 At the same time I do not want my intention to act as if there is all the time in the world to extend the workshop into all hours of the night.
 A balance has to be reached.

 In addition, prenatal and birth dynamics often amplify time issues.
-A baby’s due date to birth is a time related issue.
-With managed care, many mothers and babies have been and are expected to birth in under 12 hours.
+A baby’s due date to birth is a time-related issue.
+With managed care, many mothers and babies have been and are expected to birth in less than 12 hours.
 Induction drugs and other medical procedures are often instituted after 12 hours.
 Time has been reported to be the concern of some obstetricians and medical staff who would rather be home or doing something else.
-The imprints from these early time factors often affect adults in their present life and these imprinted behaviors and feelings recapitulate in process workshops.
+The imprints from these early time factors often affect adults in their present life and these imprinted behaviors and feelings recapitulate in WS workshops.

-Sessions that focus on a person’s conception journey or early abuse issues can often take more time simply because of the amount of time it takes to decompress the energy the person is holding and provide the person with the kind of container that allows for effective tracking.
+Sessions that focus on a person’s conception journey or early abuse issues can often take more time simply because of the amount of time it takes to decompress the energy the person is holding and to provide the person with the kind of container that allows for effective tracking.
 People with weak boundary structures or those who appear narcissistic may want or expect more time without regard to the group leader’s or the group’s needs.

 It is important that the preliminary logistical information that you provide to the participants is clear about your time requirements and that you communicate clearly to the group during the workshop about your time expectations.

 I am very specific about starting times.
 I expect participants to show up at the agreed upon starting times.
 I am flexible about the finishing time.
-This flexibility means that it is not possible to predict exactly when breaks take place or the finishing time at the end of each.
+This flexibility means that it is not possible to predict exactly when breaks take place or the finishing time at the end of each day.

 When it is time for a break, I set the time based on how much time is appropriate during that particular break.
 Short breaks are about 10 min, ‘water in, water out.’
 Longer breaks are 15 to 20 minutes.

-With the newer 2 sessions per day format lunch is 2 hrs.
+With the newer 2 sessions per day format, lunch is 2 hrs.
 This allows enough time for participants to go out and get food.

-Each session takes approximately 2 to 3 hours.
+Each session takes approximately 2.5 to 3 hours.
 Sometimes less and sometimes longer.
 This means that I can predict starting times for each day and after each break.
 I am not able to predict the exact time that we finish.